ibm-messaging/mq-ansible/roles/setupusers/README.md

 # SetupUsers

 ### Parameters
-Configures the relevant users required to install MQ on the target machine
+Configures the relevant users required to install MQ on the target machine.

 | Name | Description | Example |
 | --- | --- | --- |